As humans venture into deep space travel, plants might become essential to keep astronauts healthy on years-long trips to Mars.

-Another method to produce medicines in plants is the ‘transient expression’ of the desired drug.
+Another method to produce medicines in plants is known as transient expression.
 Instead of permanently modifying its DNA, the plant is temporarily given the genetic instructions needed to produce the desired molecule.

 “The key advantage of transient expression is that it is incredibly rapid.
 You can produce antibodies within four weeks,” said Ma.
-Transient expression in plants was notably used during the Ebola outbreaks of 2014 to rapidly generate a treatment against the virus.
-This technology has also been used to produce seasonal flu vaccines soon after the predictions of what the most common flu strains for the year ahead are available.
+This method was notably used during the Ebola outbreaks of 2014 to rapidly generate a treatment against the virus.
+Transient expression has also been used to produce seasonal flu vaccines soon after the predictions of what the most common flu strains for the year ahead are available.

-In space, the technology could theoretically enable astronauts to react quickly to unknown situations where their health is threatened.
-However, this technology is less advanced and might take longer to develop.
+In space, this method could theoretically enable astronauts to react quickly to unknown situations where their health is threatened.
+However, the technology necessary to do this is still being developed.
 “This is an area where we’re just getting started,” said McDonald.
 “If our goal is to, within a day or two, be able to make and purify a drug in a plant, that’s a pretty challenging thing.”